vmaksymovk/TrackingExpenses/readme.md

 ![Screenshot 1](screenshots/screenshot1.png)
 ![Screenshot 2](screenshots/screenshot2.png)

-## Contributing

-We welcome contributions from the community.
-If you'd like to contribute to the project, please follow our [Contribution Guidelines](CONTRIBUTING.md).

-## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments